TradaTech/rustea/README.md

 # sample-token

+This sample is a ERC20-like token written in Rust for [icetea](https://github.com/TradaTech/icetea) platform.

 ### Note
 * Install rust first (1.34.0-nightly or later)
 * Do not modify `name` in [package] section in Cargo.toml